kevinsimper/kevinsimper.dk/app/blog/posts/single-page-app-with-webcomponents-and-router.md

 ## Conclusion

-This is a awesome start on any small app and you can continue with making small components and building up your pages.
+This is an awesome start on any small app and you can continue with making small components and building up your pages.

 LitElement also supports CSS which you can see here <https://lit-element.polymer-project.org/guide/styles>